ConnerHansen/oo.js/README.md

 ### Changelog
 ---
+**7/21/15**
+- Added static() in order to create methods on the prototype.
+Static is self aware, so using the self keyword is allowed

+---
 **5/6/15**
 - Classes are now fully setlf and package aware (self.className, self.package)
 - Added support for function stubbing to help with development.
 Stubs issue a warning, but otherwise do not fail.
 This can be contrasted with an abstract function that will error out if called.